Sport in Northern Ireland

+The three most popular spectator sports in Northern Ireland are association football with 10%, Gaelic football with 8% and rugby union with 6%.
+According to the 2024/25 Continuous Household Survey for sports and athletic participation, walking and hiking is by far the most popular physical activity.
+Walking for recreation remains the primary way over 65% of the population stays active.
+Gym and fitness sits at 16-18%.

+The sport with the majority populous sports teams is football.
+There are over 1,000 active football teams across Northern Ireland, ranging from professional clubs to local amateur and youth sides.
+There are an abundant amount of leagues varying at different levels.

 As Northern Ireland is a constituent nation of the United Kingdom, it sends a Northern Ireland Team to the Commonwealth Games.
 At the Olympic Games, a person from Northern Ireland can choose to represent either Ireland or Great Britain.

-Association football
+Football

-Football is one of the most popular sports in Northern Ireland.
-The Irish Football Association (IFA) is the organising body for football (soccer) in Northern Ireland, and was historically the governing body for the whole of the island.
+Football (soccer) is one of the most popular sports in Northern Ireland.
+The Irish Football Association (IFA) is the organising body for football in Northern Ireland, and was historically the governing body for the whole of the island.
 The IFA sits on the International Football Association Board, which is responsible for the laws of the game.

+The top three divisions are the NIFL Premiership, NIFL Championship and NIFL Premier Intermediate League.
+This then splits off into the three intermediate/ amateur football divisions, the Northern Amateur League, Ballymena & Provincial Football League and the Mid-Ulster Football League.

+The Down Area Winter Football League is an amateur league established in 1974 that runs throughout winter.

 The Northern Ireland Women's Football Association (NIWFA) is the IFA's women's football arm.
 It runs a Women's Cup, Women's League and the Northern Ireland women's national football team.

+George Best is widely considered one of the greatest players of all time, and by-far the best player from Northern Ireland.
+He won the Ballon d'Or in 1968 and the European Cup with Manchester United.

 Many football fans in Northern Ireland prefer to support teams from England such as Manchester United and Liverpool and teams from Scotland such as Celtic and Rangers.